-Red Wings' Alex Nedeljkovic heading to Grand Rapids for conditioning stint
+Nedeljkovic heading to Grand Rapids for conditioning stint; Wings awaiting word on Vrana's status

 Detroit — Goaltender Alex Nedeljkovic is headed to Grand Rapids to get in some work.